codefellows-seattle-javascript-401d19/08-09-vanilla-rest-server/lab-jeff/README.md

 ## Running the Server
 To run the server, download the repo.
 Install dependencies via ```npm install```.
 Create a folder called '.env' in the root directory of this project and enter ```PORT=<yourport>``` on the first line.
 3000 is a typical choice.
 Then, ```npm start```.

+## Endpoints

+### GET ('/api/teams')
+Sent without a query.
+* Returns status 200 and an array of all the objects on the database.

+### GET ('api/teams?{id:"<id>"}')
+Sent with the query of an object with the key "id".
+* If the id is found on the database, returns status 200 and the object that matches that id.
+* If the id is not found on the database, returns status 404 and an error message.

+### POST ('api/teams?{sport:"<sport>", city: "<city>", nickname: "<nickname>"}')
+Sent with the query of an object with the keys sport, city, and nickname.
+* If all keys are there, returns status 200 and the body of the object it just created with your data.
+Will also include a unique id created by uuid.
+* If any key is missing or misspelled or no body is sent, returns status 400 and an error message.

+### DELETE ('api/teams?{id:"<id>"}')
+Sent with the query of an object with the key "id".
+* If sent correctly, returns with status 200.
+* If no body is sent, returns with status 400 and an error message.